 Azure Notification Hubs provides a highly scalable, cross-platform push notification infrastructure that enables you to either broadcast push notifications to millions of users at once or tailor notifications to individual users.
 You can use Notification Hubs with any connected mobile application – whether it’s built on Azure Virtual Machines, Cloud Services, Websites or Mobile Services.

-Important: The price in R$ is merely a reference; this is an international transaction and the final price is subject to exchange rates and the inclusion of IOF taxes and an eNF will not be issued.
+Important: The price in R$ is merely a reference; this is an international transaction and the final price is subject to exchange rates and the inclusion of IOF taxes.
+An eNF will not be issued.

-Azure Germany is available to customers and partners doing business in the European Union (EU), European Free Trade Association (EFTA) and United Kingdom (UK), and provides data residency in Germany with additional levels of control and data protection.
+Azure Germany is available to customers and partners doing business in the European Union (EU), the European Free Trade Association (EFTA) and in the United Kingdom (UK).
+It provides data residency in Germany with additional levels of control and data protection.
 You can also sign up for a free Azure Germany trial.

-Notification Hubs is offered in three tiers: Free, Basic and Standard.
+Notification Hubs is offered in three tiers: free, basic and standard.
 Base charge and quotas are applied at the namespace level.
 Pushes exceeding included amounts are aggregated at the subscription level for each tier.

 |Base charge per namespace||Free||$-/month||$-/month|

-|Included pushes per subscription per tier||1 Million||10 Million||10 Million|
+|Included pushes per subscription per tier||1 million||10 million||10 million|

 |Additional pushes per subscription per tier (price per million pushes)|

-|Over 100M||Not available||$-||$-|
+|Over 100 million||Not available||$-||$-|

-|Namespaces per tier||10||10||Unlimited 1|
+|Namespaces per tier||100||100||Unlimited 1|

-|Hubs per namespace||10||10||100 2|
+|Hubs per namespace||100||100||100 2|

 |Active devices per namespace||500||200,000||10,000,000 3|